svanheule/icecube-display/doc/icetop-display.md

 After releasing *reset*, the *Forward* button can also be released and the display should now be in firmware upgrade mode.
 The green LED will still be on, but the orange LED will now be off.

-When performing the `lsusb` command on Linux, you will now see the Atmel or Teensy bootloader showing up in the listing:
+When performing the `lsusb` command on Linux, you will now see the Atmel bootloader showing up in the listing:

     $ lsusb | grep -e "Atmel"